Customer Acceptance Policy

 - are over the age of 18 years

-- reside in the US (excluding outlying territories and the State of Washington) or Canada (excluding Quebec)
+- reside in the United States (excluding the State of Washington) or Canada (excluding Quebec)

 - are satisfactorily identified and verified under Chumba Casino's anti-financial crime programme

 - satisfy Chumba Casino's due diligence measures (as applicable) including source of wealth and funds checks

 - provide information and documents as requested by Chumba Casino, in accordance with Chumba Casino's anti-financial crime programme

 - are not:

 - a politically exposed person (past or present) (PEP)

 - a family member or close associate of a PEP

 - named on any sanctions list issued by the United Nations, the European Union, the United Kingdom, the United States, Canada, Australia or any other sanctions list applicable to Chumba Casino from time to time